-Today Denny is recognized as one of the premier guitar builders in the United States.
-He’s spent over 40 years refining his “Science” to a level that professional musicians and guitar builders consider absolutely astounding.
+Today Denny is recognized as one of the premier guitar builders in the USA.
+He’s spent over 60 years refining his “Science” to a level that professional musicians and guitar builders consider absolutely astounding.

 One company (one of the oldest guitar makers in the world) recently reviewed a Zager Guitar and proclaimed it to be “the easiest playing guitar they had ever tested.”

-Denny plans on building more guitars with his son Dennis Jr. launching several new models for 2016.
+Denny plans on building more guitars with his son Dennis Jr. launching several new models in the next year.
 Denny also plans on spending more time in the recording studio creating new videos for his guitar lesson library.